rkad40/7mc-book-salvation/chapters/c006-right-way.md

 ## Conclusion

-In the chapters ahead, we’re going to put these rules to work.
+In the chapters ahead, we’re going to put these **RIGHT** rules to work.
 And once we do, you’ll see why they matter so much.

-These rules aren’t complicated.
+These **RIGHT** rules aren’t complicated.
 They’re not exotic.
 They’re not even controversial.
 They’re simply the difference between reading the Bible and reading into the Bible.

 The Bible is not unclear.
 But our habits, assumptions, and biases often are.
 If we don’t define biblical words biblically, and if we don’t read verses in context, then we’re not interpreting Scripture—we’re just affirming our own biases.